grafana/agent/docs/sources/flow/reference/components/loki.source.docker.md

 ## Example

-This example collects log entries from the files specified in the targets argument and forwards them to a `loki.write` component so they are can be written to Loki.
+This example collects log entries from the files specified in the targets argument and forwards them to a `loki.write` component to be written to Loki.

 ```river
 discovery.docker "linux" {